jafeth001/weather-app/README.md

-# consuming-weather-api
+# weather-app
-project shows how to consume some external (third party APIs) weather api from spring boot
+this project is a weather applicatione which third part weather API has been inetrgrated in the application